Girl who shared edibles at Ohio school thought they were ‘Easter candy,’ police say - NewsBreak

 UPPER ARLINGTON, Ohio ( WCMH ) – A 10-year-old Ohio girl brought cannabis gummies to her elementary school and shared them with friends, thinking they were leftover “Easter candy,” court records released Tuesday reveal.

 The girl’s father, Scott Macre , 43, is facing charges that include endangering children and possession of a controlled substance.
-The children who consumed the gummies Friday at Windermere Elementary fell ill shortly afterward and were taken to Nationwide Children’s Hospital for treatment.House bill adds quadriplegia for medical cannabis use in Tennessee
+The children who consumed the gummies Friday at Windermere Elementary fell ill shortly afterward and were taken to Nationwide Children’s Hospital for treatment.Florida bride, caterer accused of lacing wedding food with marijuana

 Court documents say that Macre said he bought the gummies in Colorado in 2018 and used them for a medical condition.
 On Thursday, he took them while intoxicated and fell asleep.
 When he woke up, he put them in a kitchen cabinet instead of returning them to the bedroom where he normally stored them.